-Averaging non-monthly income in this way ensures an even distribution, For example, to avoid taking 4 payments of a contributory benefit paid weekly into account in one assessment period and 5 in another.
+Averaging non-monthly income in this way ensures an even distribution in order to avoid taking 4 payments of a contributory benefit paid weekly into account in one assessment period and 5 in another.
 This solution attributes a fixed amount in respect of income for each assessment period.

-There is a different rule for any unearned income which begins or ends in an assessment period so that it is taken into account for the number of days it is in payment within that assessment period.
-The formula for calculating income in assessment periods where income begins, or ends is the:
+There is a different rule for any unearned income where payment begins or ends in an assessment period so that it is taken into account for the actual number of days that it is in payment.
+The formula for calculating the amount of income to be taken into account is as follows:

-Monthly amount of income x 12 divided by 365 x number of days in respect of which the income is paid that fall within the assessment period.
+The monthly amount of income x 12 divided by 365×16 number of days covered by the payment of income that falls within that assessment period.

-This formula only applies to income that begins or ends in an assessment period.
+This formula only applies to payments of income that begin or end in an assessment period.
 If an income changes in an assessment period, the normal rules apply.
 The amount of income in payment at the end of the assessment period (averaged for a monthly payment where necessary) is taken into account for the whole of the assessment period using the 'whole month approach'.

 When an income calculation results in a fraction of a penny, the amount must be rounded up to the nearest 1p if 0.5p or greater, otherwise it is rounded down.

 If more than one calculation is required to determine the monthly amount of income, this fraction rule will be applied to the total figure except where the income types are different.
-In this case the fraction rule will be applied to each calculation.
+In this case, the fraction rule will be applied to each calculation.